birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this hike requires a steep and sometimes exposed, 3rd-class scramble from the end of the trail up to Desert Cave.
-Inside the caves, well..., caves are inherently dangerous and it is hard to rescue injured people from caves.
+Inside the caves, well..., caves are inherently dangerous, and it is hard to rescue injured people from caves.
 For hikers without at least three lights per person, don't go any deeper than the natural light.
-After a few minutes underground, eyes adjust to the dim light and hikers can to go pretty deep without flashlights.
+After a few minutes underground, eyes adjust to the dim light, and hikers can go pretty deep without flashlights.
 For those who want to go deeper, get some training and always carry at least three sources of light.
 Getting around inside the caves requires some 3rd-class scrambling.
 The floors are uneven, and things hang down from the ceiling to bash your head.
 Be sure to review the standard warnings about going into holes in the ground.
 Continuing up the canyon beyond Packrat Midden Cave requires climbing a formidable 4th-Class pour-over or sometimes a rickety ladder.

 Cave Canyon